petter-holmberg/cpp-ref/concepts.md

 Proper use of the `Semiregular` concept requires that it is evaluated over value types, not object types:

 - Constants (`const T`) and `constexpr` objects do not have `Semiregular` types since they cannot be assigned to.
-- Volatile types (`volatile T`) are not `Semiregular` since their objects’ states may by changed externally.
+- Volatile types (`volatile T`) are not `Semiregular` since their objects' states may by changed externally.
 - Reference types types are not `Semiregular` because the syntax used for copy construction does not actually create a copy; it binds a reference to an object.